9 Things to Do to Your Home Before Fall Starts

 5. Fix any cracks in your driveway.

+I know, I know — this seems tedious and is one of those things where you’re like, “eh, it’ll be fine!”.
 But, it could very easily not be fine.
 When water gets into cracks it freezes, expands, and can make the crack even bigger.
 Enough small cracks can turn into big cracks, and eventually, the concrete will crumble.
 Plus, you’d probably prefer a driveway without a giant pothole.
-So, use a concrete crack sealer, fill it up and be done with it.

 6. Change your filters

 Ouch!
-Another thing in your house that might be costing you more money then it should be.
+Another thing in your house that might be costing you more money than it should be.
 If your filters are clogged, it’s harder to keep your home at the temperature you want it to be, which will increase your heating bills.
 Clean these filters monthly, not just before the fall, and thank me later.

 7. Fertilize your lawn.